business

 The take home pay is the amount of money left with the employee after all the deductions are made from his/her salary.
 The deductions can be for income tax, professional tax, PF, etc. The take-home salary is also called net pay or net salary.

-The term cost to company (CTC) includes all the benefits and perks provided by an employer plus the basic salary.
+Cost to company (CTC) includes all the benefits and perks provided by an employer plus the basic salary.
 It is the total amount of money that a company spends on an employee during one year.
 The CTC includes provisions like medical insurance, transport allowance, housing allowance, etc. It also takes into account the employer’s contribution to the provident funds and gratuity.

 Cost to Company: Conclusion